Azure/azure-policy/.github/ISSUE_TEMPLATE/Alias_request.md

 ### Alias

 Include details about the alias being requested.
+Details on aliases are available [**here**](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure#aliases).
 - What resource provider and resource type is involved?
 - What property on that resource type do you wish to expose?